SCPR/kpcc-data-team/guides/primer-on-defense-logistics-agencys-1033-program-data.md

 [Data smells](https://source.opennews.org/en-US/learning/distrust-your-data/)
 =============================================================================

+* **Regarding the May 18, 2015 Executive Order**

+	* Law Enforcement Equipment Working Group released recommendations to the President in May; it also included an Executive Order that prohibited certain kinds of military equipment from being transferred to law enforcement.

+	* The report mentions the categories of prohibited equipment, but not the actual items that fall into those categories.
+So we asked the Defense Logistics Agency to share the NSNs that will now be prohibited.
+On 5/22 the DLA's Michelle McCaskill sent an Excel spreadsheet with those NSNs.
+I have [added that to the repo here]().

+	* Here is how McCaskill explained the data: "The attached excel spreadsheet contains the NSNs that the LESO has identified as inventory items that fall within the "Prohibited equipment list" that are on the LESO inventory.
+I've also enclosed background information on the 1033/LESO program that may be of interest."

 * **Regarding the Nov.
 21, 2104 Defense Logistics Agency data**:

     * The data can't tell us how the equipment is used by a law enforcement agency nor can it tell us an items condition.
 So a helicopter or a vehicle that ends up with law enforcement agency could be fully functioning or it could be a shell of its useful self.
 Either way, original value when the item entered the supply chain is what will be displayed.